 This is a Class I product.
 An Earth connection MUST be provided in each AC power cord.

-The Earth Bolt connection at the rear of the console should be connected to Earth using Earth cable at least 6mm in cross section (10 AWG).
+The Earth Bolt connection at the rear of the console is provided for those users who wish to have a separate ground/earth connection using Earth cable at least 6 mm^2 in cross section (10 AWG).